Does My Health Insurance Cover Dental Care?

 Q: Why doesn't health insurance cover dental care?

 A: It's difficult to say for sure why health insurance in the U.S. has never embraced dental coverage.
-Most historians and other experts will tell you, however, that the likeliest answer to this question is that medical care and dental care have long been thought of as completely separate issues, entities, and professions.
+It may be because medical care and dental care have long been thought of as completely separate issues, entities, and professions.

 Another possible (and probable) reason: although poor dental health can lead to poor overall health, it’s not all that common for a person to wind up in the hospital due to a tooth or gum problem.